 Hemodialysis access procedures

 An access is needed for you to get hemodialysis.
 The access is where you receive hemodialysis.
-Using the access, blood is removed from your body, cleaned by the dialyzer, and then returned to your body.
+Using the access, blood is removed from your body, cleaned by the dialysis machine (called the dialyzer), and then returned to your body.

 Usually the access is put in your arm but it can also go in your leg.
 It takes a few weeks to a few months to get an access ready for hemodialysis.